 4. Contributions in Physics

-To put it out rather bluntly, it is true that while Aristotle established new frontiers in the field of life sciences, his escapades in physics fall shorter in comparison.
-His studies in physics seems to have been highly influenced from pre-established ideas of contemporary and predecessor Greek thinkers.
-For instance, in his treatises On Generation and Corruption and On the Heavens, the world setup he described had many similarities with propositions made by some pre-Socratic era theorists.
-About the makeup of the universe, he tardily embraced Empedocles’ view that everything was created from different compositions of four fundamental elements – earth, water, air and fire.
+For instance, in his treatises On Generation and Corruption and On the Heavens, the world set-up he described had many similarities with propositions made by some pre-Socratic era theorists.
+He embraced Empedocles’ view on the make-up of the universe that everything was created from different compositions of the four fundamental elements: earth, water, air, and fire.

 6. Advances in Meteorology

-For his contemporary time and age, Aristotle was able to put forth a detailed analysis of world around him.
-At present, the term meteorology specifically encompasses the interdisciplinary scientific study of atmosphere and weather.
-But Aristotle made a far more generalized approach wherein he also covered different aspects and phenomenon of air, water and earth within his treatise Meteorologica or Meteora.
+For his time and age, Aristotle was able to put forth a very detailed analysis of the world around him.
+At present, the term “meteorology” specifically encompasses the interdisciplinary scientific study of atmosphere and weather.
+But Aristotle had a far more generalized approach wherein he also covered the different aspects and phenomena of air, water, and earth within his treatise Meteorologica.

-Aristotelianism is the biggest exemplary to the influence Aristotelian philosophy has had on the entire subsequent philosophical paradigm itself.
-Aristotelianism represents the philosophical traditions that takes its roots from the various works of Aristotle in philosophy.
-This route of conventional philosophy is highly influenced from different aspect of various Aristotelian ideologies including his view on philosophical methodology, epistemology, metaphysics, aesthetics, ethics and many more.
+Aristotelianism is the biggest example of the influence Aristotelian philosophy has had on the entire subsequent philosophical paradigm.
+Aristotelianism represents the philosophical tradition that takes its roots from the various works of Aristotle in philosophy.

-Many of the records of Aristotle’s take on art and poetics, much like many other documents of his philosophical and literary works, were composed around 330 BCE.
+Many of the records of Aristotle’s views on art and poetry, much like many other documents of his philosophical and literary works, were composed around 330 BC.
 Most of these exist and survive to this day because they were duly noted down and preserved by his pupils during his lectures.
-Aristotle’s insight in poetics primarily revolve around drama.
+Aristotle’s insight into poetics primarily revolves around drama.

-Perhaps in one of those subsequent periods when Aristotelianism was gaining more ground around the world, his original take on drama was divided into two separate segments.
-The first part now focused on tragedy and epic, and the second part discussed the various details of comedy.
-According to Aristotle, a good tragedy should be able to involve the audience and make them feel katharsis (a sense of purification through pity and fear).
+During a later period when Aristotelianism was gaining more ground around the world, his original take on drama was divided into two separate segments.
+The first part focused on tragedy and epic, and the second part discussed the various details of comedy.
+According to Aristotle, a good tragedy should involve the audience and make them feel katharsis (a sense of purification through pity and fear).

-It has been more than 2300 years since the last day of Aristotelian era in ancient Greece, yet the research and work of Aristotle remains as influential in this time and age.
-From fields that significantly incline towards a structurally scientific orientation such as physics and biology, to the very minute details about the nature of knowledge, reality and existence – his multitudinous all-around contributions truly make him one of the most influential people in human history.
+It has been more than 2,300 years since the last day of the Aristotelian era in ancient Greece yet the research and work of Aristotle remain as influential today as it ever was.
+From fields that lean towards structurally scientific orientation such as physics and biology, to the very minute details about the nature of knowledge, reality, and existence, his multitudinous all-round contributions truly make him one of the most influential people in human history.